Aryeh Eldad: Medical career

 Eldad studied medicine at Tel Aviv University, where he earned his doctorate.
-He served as the chief medical officer, and was the senior commander of the Israeli Defense Forces medical corps for 25 years, and reached a rank of Tat Aluf (Brigadier General).
+He served as the chief medical officer, and was the senior commander of the Israel Defense Forces medical corps for 25 years, and reached a rank of Tat Aluf (Brigadier General).
 He won the Evans Award from the American Burns Treatment Association for his treatment of burns.
 Eldad is a professor of medicine, and was head of the plastic surgery and burns unit at the Hadassah Medical Center hospital in Jerusalem.